hswopeams/splitter/README.md

 * Since parties are supposed to be able to interact with eacht other anonymously on the blockchain, I assumed the idea of identifying "Alice", "Bob", "Carol" was a red herring.
 I implemented this using roles.
 Alice can have the sender role.
   Bob and Carol can have receiver roles.
+* I didn't create a specific function to get the contract balance because web3 standard function can be used for that.